supa2/Automaton/Automaton-Machine-class.md

 ### Machine & cycle( [uint32_t time] ) ###

 Executes one cycle of the state machine.
-Normally only called by the appliance class but can also be used directly inside the Arduino loop() function to bypass the appliance class altogether.
+Normally only called by the automaton object but can also be used directly inside the Arduino loop() function.

 ```c++
 void loop()